Lawmaker introduces nagging noise bill after complaints

-Those living in or around Bristol say a low-frequency sound coming from the Reworld facility continues to drive them nuts.
+Those living in or around Bristol say a low-frequency sound coming from the Reworld facility continues to be a nuisance.

 Our NBC CT Responds team was first to listen and share stories of community members at their wit's end.